JAlcocerT/JAlcocerT/content/blog/dev-pocketbase.md

 However, they should always be sent over a secure, encrypted connection (HTTPS) because anyone who intercepts the token can use it.

-4. You can create also new PB collections via curl (with proper auth thanks to those bearers):
+4. You can also **create new PB collections via curl** (with proper auth thanks to those bearers):

 Get the bearer with:

 ```sh
 #source .env #to get PB admin email and the pwd!

 TOKEN=$(curl -s -X POST "$PB/api/admins/auth-with-password" \
   -H 'content-type: application/json' \
   -d "{\"identity\":\"$ADMIN_EMAIL\",\"password\":\"$ADMIN_PASS\"}" | jq -r .token)
 echo "$TOKEN"
 ```

-Create the events PB collection via:
+Create the new sample events PB collection via curl:

 ```sh
 curl -s -X POST "$PB/api/collections" \